Eximchain/terraform-aws-quorum-cluster/README.md

 $ /opt/quorum/bin/private-transaction-test-recipient.sh $CONTRACT_ADDR
 ```

-The geth console will be attached and the private contract will be loaded.
+The exim console will be attached and the private contract will be loaded.
 Both the sender and recipient should be able to get the following result from querying the contract:

 ```javascript
 > simple.get()